xjtju/PinT/README.md

 For example, [1D/2D/3D heat equation](https://commons.wikimedia.org/wiki/File:Heatequation_exampleB.gif), sample codes are under the src/heat directory.

-1. establishs a grid (HeatGrid) for heat diffuse problem, the main and only task is to set the initial value to variables.
+1. construct a grid (HeatGrid) for heat diffuse problem, the main and only task is to set the initial value to variables.

 ```c++
 HeatGrid::HeatGrid(PinT *conf) : Grid(conf){ }